chensong1995/CSILRoomManagement/README.md

   4. After your request is received, the availability of the machine will be updated in no more than 1 minute
   5. A sample client program is implemented as /reporter/reporter.py

+## Dashboard
+The dashboard is the homepage of the booking system, it is mainly composed of two modules, the CSIL Machine status map to room status map.
+The machine status map updates once per minute to provide machine status information to users through gui.
+Users can click on occupied machines in the machine status map to report any violation of csil policies happening at that location.
+Similar to  the machine status map, the room status map updates once per minute to provide room availability information to users through the map.
+The user can be redirected to room booking through clicking on one of the available rooms on the map.

 ## Bookings

 In the booking system, users can book a room for a particular period.
 Users can also make batch bookings, for example, one can book a room for 2:00 pm to 3:00 pm every Monday.
 Calendar GUI and table views are both provided.
 Users can book a room and manage their booking records.